 David R. Mallard, Land and Stewardship Director (Sandwich)

 Dave formerly worked as Stewardship Director at York Land Trust, is a graduate of University of Vermont and has a Conservation Biology Master’s Degree from Antioch University New England.

-Anne T. Payeur, Administrative Coordinator (Gilmanton Iron Works)
+Anne T. Payeur, Special Projects Manager (Gilmanton Iron Works)